matheusnximenes/web-scrapper/README.md

 # Canada411 Web Scraper

 ## Overview
-This project is a web scraper designed to extract phone numbers and addresses of individuals from the website [Canada411](https://www.canada411.ca).
-The extracted data is stored in CSV files for easy access and analysis.
+This project is a web scraper designed to extract **phone numbers and addresses of individuals public registered** in [Canada411](https://www.canada411.ca).
+The extracted data is stored in _CSV_ files for easy access and analysis.

 ---

 ## Features
 - Scrapes phone numbers and addresses for specified cities and provinces.
-- Outputs data in a structured CSV format like id, name, phone, postalCode, address.
+- Outputs data in a structured **CSV** format like **id, name, phone, postalCode, address**.
 - Easy-to-use CLI interface.

 ---